iammyr/iammyr.github.io/README.md

 # iammyr.github.io

+Personal website.

-Custom version of the [hacker theme](https://github.com/pages-themes/hacker/).
+The theme in use is a custom version (modified by myself) of the [hacker theme](https://github.com/pages-themes/hacker/).

 ### Previewing the theme locally